PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 - No ONNX corpus or large-model conversion was run for this checkpoint, per the instruction to minimize conversion testing and prioritize improvement.

-Next work should audit the bounded Pad-plus-direct family, beginning with its constant ownership and copy-on-write behavior.
+Next work should audit the bounded Dequantize-plus-direct family and its quantization provenance.
 Do not begin with a Tier 0–4 corpus run, and do not create a pull request.

 The section below records the preceding rank-five checkpoint and remains as historical context.